matthaws/Weact/README.md

 * Redux (Wedux)

 ## Acknowledgements ##
-React is a very clever piece of tech, especially its new Fiber plumbing, and I'm indebted to some great articles and guides to help me dig in and get to grips on the concepts and how to recreate them.
+React is a very clever piece of tech, especially its new Fiber plumbing, and I'm indebted to some great articles and guides for helping me dig in and get to grips on the concepts and how to recreate them.
 I highly recommend checking them out, especially if you are at all interested in embarking on a similar project:

 * [Andrew Clark's "React Fiber Architecture"](https://github.com/acdlite/react-fiber-architecture) - an excellent high level overview from an excellent source!